14 September 2022

 The Soviets left behind famine, deprivation, a fractured ethnic population, and the remains of their first nuclear bomb test followed by hundreds more.
 Wisely, the nuclear arsenal was sent packing along with the Soviets.
 Environmental consequences continue to effect Kazakhstan.

 Officially a democratic, secular state and a constitutional republic, Kazakhstan GDP is considered the largest and strongest economy in Central Asia.
 Sixty percent of their GDP is oil and gas.
-Kazakhstan did repay all its debt to the International Monetary Fund – 7 years early!
+Kazakhstan repaid its debt to the International Monetary Fund – 7 years early!
 It is also the top exporter of uranium.
-But agriculture is just 5% of their GDP, mostly grain, potatoes (think vodka), grapes, vegetables and livestock.
+Agriculture is just 5% of their GDP, mostly grain, potatoes (think vodka), grapes, vegetables and livestock.
 I am told Kazakhs love lots of meat.
 It is thought the apple originated on its steppes.
-However, considering its reliance on oil and gas, their economy is tenuous.
+Even so, considering its reliance on oil and gas, their economy is tenuous.

 When it comes to politics, Kazakhstan looks like the good guys.
 In 2014, Kazakhstan gave Ukraine humanitarian aid during the conflict with Russian-backed rebels, saying “We are firmly convinced that there is no alternative to peace negotiations as a way to resolve the crisis in south-eastern Ukraine.”
 In 2018, Kazakhstan signed the UN treaty on the Prohibition of Nuclear Weapons.
 Kazakhstan announced it will send officers to support UN Peacekeeping forces in Haiti, Western Sahara, Ivory Coast and Liberia.
 All good.
 However…